+Amended Foreshore Link

+B1A.
+The delivery of the foreshore link shall be split between Stage 1 and Stage 2 in accordance with the Response to Submissions prepared by City Plan Services for MP09_0216 MOD1 dated 29 April 2014

+B2 Prior to issue of an Occupation Certificate for Stage 1 or prior to the submission of a Development Application for future stages (whichever occurs first), a Sustainable Travel Plan for the Concept Plan site shall be submitted to and approved by the Council.
+Options for provision of a Car Sharing Scheme for the site are to be explored and incorporated into the Sustainable Travel Plan as is a Parking Management Strategy.

+A Sustainable Travel Plan prepared by Road Delay Solutions Pty Ltd accompanies this development application.

-Amended Maximum Number of Storeys Above Ground Level (Finished) Plan B3 The plan entitled Indicative Concept Plan Storeys Plan shall be amended to: (a) Change the title to "Maximum Number of Storeys Above Ground Level (Finished) Plan', and The amended plan, demonstrating compliance with these modifications shall be submitted to, and approved by, the Secretary within 1 month of the date of this approval.
+Amended Maximum Number of Storeys Above Ground Level (Finished) Plan

+B3 The plan entitled Indicative Concept Plan Storeys Plan shall be amended to:

+(a) Change the title to "Maximum Number of Storeys Above Ground Level (Finished) Plan', and

+The amended plan, demonstrating compliance with these modifications shall be submitted to, and approved by, the Secretary within 1 month of the date of this approval.

 The requirements of this condition has been satisfied and the proposal complies with the maximum number of storeys above finished ground level.

+SCHEDULE 3 FUTURE ENVIRONMENTAL ASSESSMENT REQUIREMENTS

+Design Excellence

-SCHEDULE 3 FUTURE ENVIRONMENTAL ASSESSMENT REQUIRE MENTS Design Excellence 1.
-Future Development Application/s for Stage A (the signature building fronting Church Street) shall demonstrate design excellence in accordance with the Director General's Design Excellence Guidelines.
-Not applicable to the subject Stages.
-Dwelling Cap 1A.
+1. Future Development Application/s for Stage A (the signature building fronting Church Street) shall demonstrate design excellence in accordance with the Director General's Design Excellence Guidelines.

+Dwelling Cap

+1A.
 Future Development Applications shall provide for a total number of dwellings up to a maximum of 2,005 across the Concept Plan site (including Stage 1).
 Future Development Applications shall include a projected dwelling forecast for each remaining stage demonstrating that the total dwelling numbers will adhere to the dwelling cap.

 A tally is provided at Section 4.18 of this Statement which illustrates that proposal will not exceed the maximum number of dwellings of 2,005.

 2. Future Development Applications shall demonstrate that the development achieves a high standard of architectural design incorporating a high level of modulation / articulation of the building and a range of high quality materials and finishes.

 The architectural package which accompanies this application demonstrates a high standard of architectural design with a varied composition to the facades, high level of articulation, and a range of high quality and materials.

+Built Form

-Built Form 3.
-Notwithstanding the approved maximum building heights in RL, future Development Applications shall demonstrate that: (a) buildings along Constitution Road are a maximum of 5 storeys with the exception of the element of Stage 4 located on the corner of Constitution Road and Belmore Street (as shown on PPR 002-B), which is permitted to a maximum of 6 storeys; and (b) the southern building element of Stage 8 is a maximum of 5 storeys The proposed southern building element of Stage 8 is a maximum of 5 storeys.
+- 3. Notwithstanding the approved maximum building heights in RL, future Development Applications shall demonstrate that: - (a) buildings along Constitution Road are a maximum of 5 storeys with the exception of the element of Stage 4 located on the corner of Constitution Road and Belmore Street (as shown on PPR 002- - B), which is permitted to a maximum of 6 storeys; and - (b) the southern building element of Stage 8 is a maximum of 5 storeys $\,$

+The proposed southern building element of Stage 8 is a maximum of 5 storeys.